 You can use the Scene Environment component to specify how a scene is rendered globally.
 You can specify settings for antialiasing, scene background, ambient occlusion, and image-based lighting in the Properties view.
-The Scene Environment component is available in Library > Components > Qt Quick 3D.
+The Scene Environment component is available in Components > Qt Quick 3D.
 It is automatically included under the 3D view component in projects created using the Qt Quick 3D Application wizard template.

 Note: If you select Qt 5 as the Target Qt Version when creating your project, the available properties for this component will be slightly different.
 The properties may also be situated differently in the Properties view.